ldericher/fftcgtool/README.md

 4. You can `alias fftcgtool='docker run --rm -it -v "$(pwd)/out:/app/out" ldericher/fftcgtool'`
    to define `fftcgtool` shorthand for your running shell.

 Output files will go to subdirectory `./out`.
 CLI arguments are supported as `docker run --rm -it -v "$(pwd)/out:/app/out" ldericher/fftcgtool -n 2 5` (imports Opus 5 using 2 threads)

-## Future work
+## To-Do-List

-- Multiple opus import
+- `deck` subcommand, which would read a custom deck list in text format
+- `db` CLI parameter, which card db zip to use, also load zip from URL
+- `rw` CLI parameter, enable writing to db zip file (incompatible with zip URL)
+- `stdout` CLI parameter, where to put the decks zip file